coopermaa/awesome-rack/README.md

 * [Plug (Elixir)](https://github.com/elixir-lang/plug) - Plug is A specification for composable modules between web applications, and it's also connection adapters for different web servers in the Erlang VM.
+  Plug is sinatra-like, and Elixir has a Rails-like framework called [Phoenix](http://www.phoenixframework.org/)

 * [Clack (Lisp)](https://github.com/fukamachi/clack/) - Clack is a web application environment for Common Lisp inspired by Python's WSGI and Ruby's Rack.